 The Consequences of Failing to Pay Child Support in Texas

-1. You can go to jail for failure to pay child support in Texas.
+1. You can go to jail for failing to pay child support in Texas.

 Texas does not tolerate child support evaders.
 Parents who fail or refuse to pay child support can go to jail for up to two years and pay thousands of dollar in fines – on top of the child support they owe.